CPBridge/fetal_heart_analysis/README.md

 about each frame in ultrasound videos of the fetal heart, along with the surrounding experimental workflow.
 The rest of this readme assumes some familiarity with the work (please refer to the references below).

-This repo is currently under construction from existing code, and a full README will be added soon.

 There are two parts to this repository:

 - The `cpp` folder contains C++ code for the image analysis pipeline.